 The big difference in clubland between that maniacally trendy winter of ’81 and now is numbers.
-Then, there were two clubs which lent the night an electric charge; this summer, there’s a frontline first division, plus an energetic second tier.
-Strange and Egan set the pace at the now mainstream Palace.
+Then, there were only two clubs that lent the night an electric charge; this summer, there’s a frontline first division, plus an energetic second tier.
+Strange and Egan set the pace at the Palace, now gone mainstream.
 One Carlsberg philosopher accounted for the Camden effect thus: “The Palace represents the loss of innocence.
 It’s good that kids can meet five out of the top 20 bands there, but this scene has shown that anyone can bunk into the charts for a hit or two.
 It’s made kids very cynical, very young.”

 And after a year of mass-market clubbing, it’s hard to distinguish true from false spirits as the West End crawls with stone-washed rockabillies and Miss Crimplene-Goes-African.
 Not unnaturally, instinctive rebel clubmen slipped underground to regroup.
 Cellars like the Batcave, Gold Coast, Movements and the Garage returned to forcing the pace in their respective camps.

 The now sizeable leisure class have the means and, with their possibly growing weekday commitments, a preference to live for the weekend.
 Result: Sensible Soul, The Circus and a menagerie of warehouse parties greeting dawn from the gutter . . .
-Plus the Hot Four which for very varied reasons are jamming them in: Mud, White Trash, The Dirtbox, The Wag – especially the Wag where the old Beat Route team trod down, down past Chinatown to repaint the legendary old Whisky a’GoGo and create Kandinsky’s nightmare.
+Plus the Hot Four which for very varied reasons are jamming them in: Mud, White Trash, the Dirtbox and the Wag – especially the Wag where the old Beat Route team trod down, down past Chinatown to repaint the walls of the legendary old Whisky a Gogo and create Kandinsky’s nightmare.

 Ironically, since we’re now supposed to be in Swinging London, the four key clubs all play black American sounds.
 Jay Strongman, who deejays for three out of four of them, dissects their tastes.
 “The Dirtbox,” he says, “want back-to-the-Fifties R&B and cajun.
 They’re younger now, less trendy and just out to dance to anything.
 The Wag on Thursdays want commercial Seventies disco, probably because they’re an older crowd, like Steve Strange, who hear the new music everywhere else and want to remember the days before they ran the clubs.